Promo code SPRING2022 will be automatically applied at checkout!

 It May Increase Longevity

 The other interesting aspect of IF is its potential to extend human lifespan.
 Obviously, weight loss lowers our risk for a whole host of diseases.
-Less disease means longer life.
+Less disease means longer lives.
 IF offers more than that, though.
-Emerging science suggests that IF affects our bodies on a cellular level, improving health and increasing lifespans.
+Emerging science suggests that intermittent fasting affects our bodies on a cellular level, improving health and increasing lifespans.

 Autophagy is the process by which our cells break down old materials.
 Think of it as cellular recycling.
 Enzymes break down cellular waste and use the product to build fresh new cells.
 Science suggests intermittent fasting increases autophagy, making our cells more efficient recyclers.
 This makes us, on a cellular level, “younger.”